- What is a discogram?

 Each disc has a strong outer layer called an annulus and a center part, called a nucleus, made of a soft, rubber-like material.
 When discs bulge or rupture, they may press on the nerves of the spinal column and cause pain or weakness.

-In a discogram, a contrast material is injected into the center of one or more spinal discs using x-ray guidance.
+In a discogram, a contrast liquid is injected into the center of one or more spinal discs using x-ray guidance.
 This injection may temporarily reproduce the patient's back pain symptoms.
-As part of the procedure, an x-ray or CT scan also may be performed to obtain pictures of the disc.
+As part of the procedure, an x-ray or CT scan also may be performed to obtain pictures of the injected disc.

 What are some common uses of the procedure?